tlk00/BitMagic/README.md

 ## BitMagic C++ Library

-BitMagic was created as a Algebra of Sets toolkit for Information Retrieval but currently evolved into a more general Data Science components library forn memory compact big data structures and algorithms on succinct data vectors.
+BitMagic was created as a Algebra of Sets toolkit for Information Retrieval but currently evolved into a more general Data Science components library for memory compact structures and algorithms on succinct data vectors.
-BitMagic implements compressed bit-vectors and containers (vectors) based on ideas of bit-plane transform and Rank-Select compression.
-All containers are serializable (with compression) for efficient storage and network transfer.
+BitMagic implements compressed bit-vectors and containers (vectors) based on ideas of bit-slicing transform and Rank-Select compression.
+All containers are serializable (with compression using state of art Binary Interpolative Coding) for efficient storage and network transfer.

 BitMagic offers sets of method to architect your applications to use HPC techniques to save memory (thus be able to fit more data in one compute unit) and improve storage and traffic patterns